dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 <script src="https://gist.github.com/dsugden/480c6e5371737641bdc6.js"></script>

-ConductR is only offered to Typesafe subscribers.
-So, go get yours.

 So lets take a look at how a developer would get started building Conductr Bundles.

 You'll need the [ConductR SBT plugin](https://github.com/sbt/sbt-typesafe-conductr) to get going.

+*The actual ConductR app is only offered to Typesafe subscribers.
+I know you want to start playing with this NOW.
+So, go get yours.*

 To help you out, I've create a repo with 4 different examples of using ConductR: [conductrR-examples](https://github.com/dsugden/conductrR-examples)